-Color Scale Per Row with Conditional Formatting in Excel
+How to Color Scale Per Row with Conditional Formatting in Excel (2 Methods)

-I will use the following Annual Profit Record for various companies to show you how to apply the conditional formatting color scale per row.
+We’ll use the following Annual Profit Record for various companies to demonstrate these methods.
 In the Company column, there is a list of a few companies.
 The following columns have their corresponding annual profit records.

 Using Color Scale to Apply Conditional Formatting Color Scale Per Row in Excel